ryankopf/ryancloud/README.md

 Use this for sharing files with video editors and other staff.

+* Make clips from your videos.
+* Tag clips and videos with keywords, names, descriptions.

+For example, a video file could have tags like: takoyaki, walking, osaka, japan, eating, food closeup, ryan kopf

 ## TO DO

+* Automatic thumbnail generation.
+* Automatic video transcriptions.
-* Implement tagging and timecodes for media asset files.
+* Implement SSL version.

-For example, a video file could have tags like: takoyaki, walking, osaka, japan, eating, food closeup, ryan kopf

-And maybe even automatic transcriptions.

-* Implement clipmaking feature.
-Have a clip model defining a source, start/end, name, description